Conduent Breach Exposes Data From Government Programs

 out which contractor handles your data without filing FOIA requests that take

-contract.
+being processed.
 The Cascading Consequences For 25 million people, the consequences of this breach will unfold over years: Identity theft — SSNs and personal data now in the wild

 Benefits fraud — SNAP and Medicaid accounts can be hijacked